atwj/stripe-sa-takehome/README.md

     })

 My immediate suspicions were:
-1. There could be a delay between payment confirmation and the creation of a `charge` record.
+#### 1. There could be a delay between payment confirmation and the creation of a `charge` record.

 To test this, I started by checking the payments tab in the Stripe dashbord to see if an event log was available.
-Sure enough, there was a event log under the "Event and Logs" section.
+Sure enough, there was an event log under the "Event and Logs" section.
 There I observed that a `charge` is created no more than 2 seconds after the payment is confirmed.
 Therefore, to test whether the cause of this issue was due to a delay, I decided to check for the `charge` object only 5 seconds after the payment has been confirmed (i.e when the javascript Promise was resolved).

+    // checkout.js
     stripe.confirmCardPayment(form.dataset.secret, {
         payment_method: {
             card: card